vishnuprasadkrrish-afk/Main-Project-Amazon-Prime-Dashboard/README.md

-Amazon Prime Video-Tv and Movies Analysis
+Amazon Prime Video-Tv shows and Movies Analysis Objective
-Objective

 This project analyse the top 10 tv shows ratings,genres,total show count by country and tv shows and movies comparison.